kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 ### Task 4 - Approve the request for the Intune Admin role

-Back in Task 2, Holly assigned the PIM-Intune-Administrators group as approver for the Intune Administrator role.
-This means that both Joni and Alex, as members of the group, can approve requests for role assignment.
-Since Joni submitted a role assignment request in the prior task, Alex must review the request and determine whether to accept or deny it.

-As a member of the PIM-Intune-Administrators group, Joni can approve requests for the Intune Admin role.
-But since Joni also requested assignment of this role, she should not be able to self-approve her own request.
-Only another member of the group (in this case, Alex) should be able to approve her request.
-In this task, you first want to verify that Joni can't self-approve her own request.

 1. You should still be logged into the InPrivate browser session as Joni Sherman.
 If you closed the session at the end of the prior task, then repeat the steps from the prior task to open the InPrivate browsing session, sign in as Joni, and navigate to the **My roles** window.